 Strategies for improvement:

 The average ticket resolution time calculates the average duration it takes to resolve customer issues from the moment they are reported.
-This metric provides insights into the overall efficiency of the resolution process.
+This metric provides insights into the overall efficiency of the resolution process, highlighting the importance of automated ticket routing and smart ticket routing in enhancing resolution times..

 While speed is crucial, maintaining balance with the precision of solutions is key.
 Achieving a low average ticket resolution time without compromising the quality of resolutions ensures a positive and efficient customer experience.